Spooky Halloween Ghosts out of cardboard tubes.

 Within this post!

-I am going to talk you through stage by stage on how to make a ghostly image, using our friend the cardboard tube of a kitchen towel or toilet roll, some soviets, and crepe paper!
+I will walk you through stage by stage how to make a ghostly image, using our friend the cardboard tube of a kitchen towel or toilet roll, some soviets, and crepe paper!

-So for now, we shall be making Spooky Halloween Ghosts out of cardboard inner tubes!
+So for now, we shall be crafting Spooky Halloween Ghosts out of cardboard inner tubes!

 Or saved to use one day, and time and time again I keep coming across these tubes that I have put aside.